Royal engagement exposes Britain's 'quiet and unique brand of racism'

 “We all know what you’re trying to say, spit it out, say it,” she said, citing "the quiet and unique brand of racism that takes place" in the U.K.

-British comedian Gina Yahere, who is based in the U.S., said there is always an undercurrent of racism in society on both sides of the Atlantic.
+British comedian Gina Yashere, who is based in the U.S., said there is always an undercurrent of racism in society on both sides of the Atlantic.

 "It's more outward in America, not so much in England.
 In England they like to use sort of dog-whistling terms like exotic," she told Britain's Channel 4 News.

-“She’s not exotic," Yahere added, referring to Markle.
+“She’s not exotic," Yashere added, referring to Markle.
 "She’s not from a tribe in the Amazon.
 She’s American.”

 Charlie Brinkhurst-Cuff, deputy editor of gal-dem, an online magazine written by women of color, said she felt some U.K. press coverage betrayed how the British elite feel about people who look different to them.

-Note: CORRECTION (Dec.
-2, 2017, 11:50 a.m., ET): An earlier version of this article misspelled the last name of a British comedian.
-Her name is Gina Yashere, not Yahere.